Upcoming Teaching Schedule:

 - Stones of Contention: National Socialism and Second World War in Monuments and Memorials, 1945-1985

-32-page, richly illustrated booklet accompanying an exhibition that toured Germany from 1985 to 1992. (full book on-line)
+32-page, richly illustrated booklet accompanying an exhibition that toured Germany from 1985 to 1992. (complete booklet on-line)

 This essay examines how the Holocaust became a talked-about event in three countries in the 1960s. (full text)